We have recently been working with a cross-city and cross-council directorate set of partners to create a new Skills Plan for York.

 Our key priorities

-- Developing, retaining and attracting talent to York - supporting the growth of local businesses as well as those within commuter distance of York
+- developing, retaining and attracting talent to York - support the growth of local businesses as well as those within commuter distance of York

-- Making sure no one is left behind - Putting everyone in a position to successfully gain employment and make progress in their career
+- making sure no one is left behind - put everyone in a position to successfully gain employment and make progress in their career

 Our essential objectives